 Administrative controls are only as effective as the safety management system that supports them.
 It's always better to eliminate the hazard so that you don't have to rely on management controls that tend to work only as long as employees behave.

 To make sure these controls are effective in the long term, they must be designed from a base of solid hazard analysis and sustained by a supportive safety culture.
 They then must be accompanied by adequate resources, training, supervision, and appropriate consequences.
-Remember, administrative controls should be used in conjunction with, and not as a substitute for, more effective or reliable engineering controls.
-Now, let's look at examples of some administrative controls.
+Remember, administrative controls should be used in conjunction with, and not as a substitute for engineering controls.

 Using personal protective equipment is a very important safe work practice.
 It's important to remember, like other administrative controls, the use of PPE does not control the hazard itself, but rather it merely controls exposure to the hazard by setting up a barrier between the employee and the hazard.
 Use of PPE may also be appropriate for controlling hazards while engineering controls are being installed or work practices developed.